-Support Courses: 6 credit hours) APPM 1223, BUS 1323, or Any 1000 level Mathematics Course; 3 credit hours faculty approved elective courses selected from any GCOM, CAT, ART, FVP, JB or MU prefix.
+Support Courses: 6 credit hours) APPM 1223, BUS 1323, or Any 1000 level Mathematics Course; \3 credit hours faculty approved elective courses selected from any GCOM, CAT, ART, FVP, JB or MU prefix.

 Notes: This technical/occupational program is designed to prepare students to enter the job force following completion.
 See Technical/Occupational Programs in the general information section of the catalog.
-See the front general section for information and requirements about General Education Requirements.
+See the General Education Requirement in the front section of the catalog.

-(B) A grade of "B" or higher must be achieved

-^{}Approved Support Electives must be approved by Faculty Advisor and must be selected from the following prefixes: GCOM, CAD, ART, FVP, JB or MU
+- (C) A grade of "C" or higher must be achieved. - (B) A grade of "B" or higher must be achieved. - \Approved Support Electives must be approved by Faculty Advisor and must be selected from the following prefixes: GCOM, CAD, ART, FVP, JB or MU. - § Criteria available in the division office

-Graphic Communications - Print Media Emphasis #
+Graphic Communications - Print Media Emphasis (AAS) #